jackjwilliams/jackjwilliams.github.io/_posts/2016-06-29-securing-iis-8-5-sites-against-unwanted-visitors.md

 If it were just a few I would have chalked it up to some crawlers.
 But these were persistent, about 12 hours worth of pummeling our server trying to discover flaws / files in our system.
 Or maybe it was a DoS attack - I'm not really sure.

 I did some research and found a nifty little HTTP Module called ModSecurity that works with IIS 8.5.
+Just install it on your IIS server.

 [Here](https://www.modsecurity.org/download.html "ModSecurity Download Page") is the download page.